humblefool01/Deep-RL-Banana/README.md

 * torch
 * matplotlib
 * numpy
+* pandas
+* scipy

+Make sure you have the requirements installed specified in [this](https://github.com/udacity/deep-reinforcement-learning/blob/master/python/requirements.txt)

-Run the Navigation.ipynb notebook.
+To train the agent, run the Navigation.ipynb notebook.
 We set the no_graphics flag to be True when we load the environment, inorder to speed up the training process.

 ## Testing the agent: